shieldgenerator7/CreatureCombat/CreatureCombatWyl.md

 Strategy rock paper scissors (complex):

--   Flanking – Finale: Gain bonus power equal to the number of opposing creatures without Flanking, plus the number of opposing creatures with Ranged
+-   Flanking – Fight, Finale: Gain temp bonus power equal to the number of opposing creatures without Flanking, plus the number of opposing creatures with Ranged.
--   Flying – Finale: Gain bonus power equal to the number of opposing creatures without Flying, plus the number of opposing creatures with Flanking
+-   Flying – Fight, Finale: Gain temp bonus power equal to the number of opposing creatures without Flying, plus the number of opposing creatures with Flanking
--   Ranged – Finale: Gain bonus power equal to the number of opposing creatures without Ranged, plus the number of opposing creatures with Flying
+-   Ranged – Fight, Finale: Gain temp bonus power equal to the number of opposing creatures without Ranged, plus the number of opposing creatures with Flying

 Requirements: